syseleven/grav-docs-syseleven-stack/pages/03.Howtos/12.dns-export-import/docs.en.md

 | 35c0d8a0-31d6-4342-8266-00982a2673f1 | 456d37fd-7e0e-4cd1-ac3e-e44fde0f82b7 | 2019-06-24T15:43:37.000000 | COMPLETE |
 +--------------------------------------+--------------------------------------+----------------------------+----------+
 ```

+The raw zone information can be obtained by using the zone export showfile.

 ```shell
 $ openstack zone export showfile 35c0d8a0-31d6-4342-8266-00982a2673f1 -f value